Robert Dudley, 1st Earl of Leicester

 Leicester's private life interfered with his court career and vice versa.
 When his first wife, Amy Robsart, fell down a flight of stairs and died in 1560, he was free to marry the queen.
 However, the resulting scandal very much reduced his chances in this respect.
 Popular rumours that he had arranged for his wife's death continued throughout his life, despite the coroner's jury's verdict of accident.
 For 18 years he did not remarry for Queen Elizabeth's sake and when he finally did, his new wife, Lettice Knollys, was permanently banished from court.
 This and the death of his only legitimate son and heir were heavy blows.
 Shortly after the child's death in 1584, a virulent libel known as Leicester's Commonwealth was circulated in England.
-It laid the foundation of a literary and historiographical tradition that often depicted the earl as the Machiavellian "master courtier" and as a deplorable figure around Elizabeth I. More recent research has led to a reassessment of his place in Elizabethan government and society.
+It laid the foundation of a literary and historiographical tradition that often depicted Leicester as the Machiavellian "master courtier" and as a deplorable figure around Elizabeth I. More recent research has led to a reassessment of his place in Elizabethan government and society.

-Youth
+Early life

 Education and marriage

 Robert Dudley was the fifth son of John Dudley, 1st Duke of Northumberland, and his wife Jane, daughter of Sir Edward Guildford.
 His paternal grandfather, Edmund Dudley, had been an adviser to King Henry VII and was executed for treason in 1510 by King Henry VIII.
 John and Jane Dudley had 13 children in all and were known for their happy family life.
 Among the siblings' tutors figured John Dee, Thomas Wilson, and Roger Ascham.

 Roger Ascham believed that Robert Dudley possessed a rare talent for languages and writing, including in Latin, regretting that his pupil had done himself harm by preferring mathematics.
 Robert learned the craft of the courtier at the courts of Henry VIII, and especially Edward VI, among whose companions he served.

 In 1549, Robert Dudley participated in crushing Kett's Rebellion and probably first met Amy Robsart, whom he was to wed on 4 June 1550 in the presence of the young King Edward.
 She was of the same age as the bridegroom and the daughter and heiress of Sir John Robsart, a gentleman-farmer of Norfolk.
 It was a love-match, the young couple depending heavily on their fathers' gifts, especially Robert's.
 John Dudley, who since early 1550 effectively ruled England, was pleased to strengthen his influence in Norfolk by his son's marriage.
 Lord Robert, as he was styled as a duke's son, became an important local gentleman and served as a Member of Parliament for Norfolk in 1551–52, March 1553 and 1559.
 His court career went on in parallel.